 550-649 Poor: Slight chances to be approved, but rates may be unfavorable.

 300-549 Very poor: Slim to no opportunities to get credit.

 What Goes Into Your Credit Score

 The most influential factor of your credit score is how often you make payments on credit cards or loans on time.
-It is extremely important to make all payments on time, and a failure to do so could have very negative consequences on your credit score.
+It is imperative to make all payments on time, and a failure to do so could have very negative consequences on your credit score.

-This refers to the length of time you have had accounts open, and while it doesn’t have such as high impact as the three previous factors, it will also have an effect on your credit score.
+This refers to the length of time you have had accounts open, and while it doesn’t have such as high impact as the three previous factors, it will also affect your credit score.
 In general, older accounts will lead to a higher credit score.

 For a more in-depth look at the different factors of credit and how they can affect your credit score, read this complete post about how to read your credit report.